conorwalsh1/Portfolio-Project-1/README.md

 Styled navigation links so they were more compatible with the logo.
 I also played around with different font sizes and letter spacing to see what would suit best.

+Found it difficult to crop the picture to a size that fitted the page but was happy after going through some trial and error with the result